 Blackpool Council are only able to contribute £2m each year to the running costs of the Illuminations.
 This pays for putting them up and maintaining them, but as you can appreciate, their pot of money isn't bottomless and so, so much more could be spent.

 Especially in these modern, economically more difficult times, it's the investment into innovation and new features - the very things that keep people coming back year on year - which the Council cannot fund.

 In this section you can find out about events, fundraising and projects, and how to get involved.

-In October 2011 a meeting of businesses at north shore was called to discuss the cuts to the Illumination Fund, and how between them they could help to boost support and donations for the department.
+In October 2011 a meeting of businesses at North Shore was called to discuss the cuts to the Illumination Fund, and how between them they could help to boost support and donations for the department.

 There were natural concerns that cutbacks to the fund and displays would have a hideous affect on North Shore businesses.
 (It was rumoured at the time that the lights were to be shortened, to end at Gynn Square).

-You may recall that the meeting made the local and regional news, MP’s and representatives from all over Blackpool attended and put forward their concerns and ideas.
+The meeting made the local and regional news, MP’s and representatives from all over Blackpool attended and put forward their concerns and ideas.